 3. The affiliate, typically, reviews the product or showcases its usefulness in another way on her site.
 More often than not, publishers have an audience with a pronounced interest in the topic they write about.

 4. The consumer reads the review and decides to give the product a go.
 The quickest way to obtain it is by clicking the link on the publisher’s site that leads straight to the seller’s site.
 Of course, this is the affiliate link provided by the seller.
 The nature of affiliate links allows the tracking of user behavior, i.e., the seller knows which affiliate sent new customers and can share the profits accordingly.

 In brief, the affiliate marketers promote products or services that don’t belong to them.
 They do that by endorsement, detailed reviews, or a more direct marketing approach.
 The promotion can happen on the affiliate’s personal website or blog, on a YouTube channel, Twitch stream, over Facebook or Instagram, etc. Anywhere a link can be published or an individual promo code displayed is good.

 How Do I Become an Affiliate?

 Becoming an affiliate marketer is extremely easy – just sign up for any AM network you like.
 It helps to have either a website or a social media account where you can promote the product you wish and share the necessary links.
+You can get started with something as simple as a low-end website builder.
 Even YouTube or Twitch channels can do.